graceflan/MSc-Slurm-Code-Pt-1/README.md

 Sections with stars will need to be replaced with your names/files.
 DIR/DIR will need to be replaces with the directory for that file.
-You will need 2 tabs open on Ubuntu, one for your computer's directories and one for the slurm's directories If pasting script in Notepad ++ remember to remove \r Software to download:
+You will need 2 tabs open on Ubuntu, one for your computer's directories and one for the slurm's directories If pasting script in Notepad ++ remember to remove \r.
+Software to download:
 Conda
 Hybpiper (using conda)